omdevteam/om/docs_src/documentation_configuration_file.rst

 This group contains parameters used by OM for Crystallography.

-* **broadcast_ip (str or None):** the hostname or ip address where the monitor broadcasts data to external programs.
-If the value of this parameter is *None*, the ip address is auto-detected.
-This is usually fine.
-An ip address or a hostname needs usually to be manually specified only in exceptional cases (e.g: multiple network interfaces on the same machine).
-Example: 127.0.0.1
+* **data_broadcast_url (str or None):** the URL of the socket where the monitor broadcasts data to external programs.
+The parameter should be in a format accepted by the ZeroMQ library.
+Typically, the parameter either has the format *tcp://hostname:port* or the format *ipc:///path/to/socket*.
+If the value of this parameter is *None*, the hostname is detected automatically and the broadcast URL is set to *tcp://hostname:12321".
+Example: tcp://127.0.0.1:8080

-* **broadcast_port (int or None):** the port where the monitor broadcasts data to external programs.
-If the value of this parameter is *None*, port 12321 is used.
-  Example: 12322

 * **geometry_file (str):** the absolute or relative path to a geometry file in `CrystFEL <http://www.desy.de/~twhite/crystfel/manual-crystfel_geometry.html>`_